-We next introduce the so called multilayer detector that is used in this setting.
-We assume that the detector consists of a fixed number of layers, say $k > 1$ layers, cf. Fig. \ref{detektorp0}.
-The value of $k$ will be elaborated on below, and will be shown to be determined by the number of different types of neutrons that are present in the neutron beam.
+Next, we introduce the so called multilayer detector that is used in this setting.
+The detector consists of a fixed number of layers, say $k > 1$ layers, as displayed in Fig. \ref{detektorp0}.
+The value of $k$ will be elaborated on below and it will be shown to be determined by the number of different types of neutrons that are present in the neutron beam.

 The detection of neutrons in the multilayer detector can be described as follows.
-When an incident beam of neutrons hits a layer of the detector each neutron in the beam can possibly be absorbed, and then detected, or otherwise not be absorbed.
+When an incident beam of neutrons hits a layer of the detector, each neutron in the beam can possibly be absorbed and then detected or, otherwise, not absorbed.
 If the neutron is not absorbed it will go through the present layer and will subsequently arrive at the next layer.
-We assume that at each layer, absorption or passing through are the only possibilities for the neutrons interactions with the layer.
-We also assume that at each layer, different neutron particles interact with the layer independently of each other, i.e. at each layer the absorptions of different neutrons are independent events.
+We assume that at each layer absorption and transmission are the only possibilities for the neutron interactions with the layer.
+We also assume that at each layer different particles interact with the layer independently of each other, i.e. at each layer the absorptions of different neutrons are independent events.

-Let $\bm{p} = (p_{1}, \dots, p_{s})$ be the vector of probabilities of transmition (the thinning parameters), so that $1-p_{r}$ is the probability of absorption for $r$-neutron, for $r = 1, \dots, s$.
-It is a physical property of the neutron beam that the probability of transmission decreases with the neutron wavelength, cf. \cite{AnevskiWilton} and references therein, and therefore the thinning parameters can be modelled as a decreasing sequence
+Let $\bm{p} = (p_{1}, \dots, p_{s})$ be the vector of probabilities of transmission (the thinning parameters), so that $1-p_{r}$ is the probability of absorption for $r$-neutron, for $r = 1, \dots, s$.
+It is a physical property of a neutron that the probability of transmission decreases with the neutron wavelength, cf. \cite{AnevskiWilton} and references therein, and, therefore, the thinning parameters can be modelled as a decreasing sequence

-Let us consider a beam of $r$-neutrons and denote the number of $r$-neutrons that are absorbed at the first layer by $X_{1}^{(r)}(t)$, so that $Y^{(r)}_{1}(t) = X^{(r)}_0(t)-X^{(r)}_{1}(t)$ is the number of $r$-neutrons that are transmitted.
-Then $X^{(r)}_{1}(t)$ and $Y^{(r)}_{1}(t) = X^{(r)}_0(t) - X^{(r)}_{1}(t)$ are non-decreasing counting processes, obtained by thinning of the original Poisson process $X^{(r)}_0(t)$, so that $X^{(r)}_{1}(t)$ and $Y^{(r)}_{1}(t)$ are independent Poisson processes with intensities $(1 - p_{r})q_{r}\lambda$ and $p_{r}q_{r}\lambda$, respectively, cf. \cite{Assuncao}.
+Let us consider a beam of $r$-neutrons and denote the number of $r$-neutrons that are absorbed at the first layer by $X_{1}^{(r)}(t)$ so that $Y^{(r)}_{1}(t) = X^{(r)}_0(t)-X^{(r)}_{1}(t)$ is the number of $r$-neutrons that are transmitted.
+Then, $X^{(r)}_{1}(t)$ and $Y^{(r)}_{1}(t) = X^{(r)}_0(t) - X^{(r)}_{1}(t)$ are non-decreasing counting processes obtained by thinning of the original Poisson process $X^{(r)}_0(t)$ so that $X^{(r)}_{1}(t)$ and $Y^{(r)}_{1}(t)$ are independent Poisson processes with intensities $(1 - p_{r})q_{r}\lambda$ and $p_{r}q_{r}\lambda$, respectively, cf. \cite{Assuncao}.